 | Economic Indicators News

-Investing.com - Greece’s gross domestic product rose more-than-expected last month, official data showed on Thursday.
+Investing.com - Consumer price inflation in Israel rose less-than-expected last month, official data showed on Sunday.

-Analysts had expected Greek GDP to rise to -4.8% last month.
+Analysts had expected Israeli CPI to rise 0.4% last month.

 Disclaimer: Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data .